The category

 The architecture

-What an Agent-First implementation looks like
+What an agent-run implementation looks like

 The thesis